microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrolemanagementpolicyrule-update.md

 ## HTTP request

-To update a rule defined for a policy for either Azure AD roles or PIM for Group membership and ownership:
+To update a rule defined for a policy for either Azure AD roles or PIM for groups membership and ownership:
 <!-- {
   "blockType": "ignored"
 }